department-of-veterans-affairs/va.gov-team/products/health-care/1095b-tax-form/research/tech/architecture-plan.md

 **Requirements**

--Creating a new ruby script for mapping the PDF
+- Creating a new ruby script for mapping the PDF

--Uploading 1095B PDF to appropriate pdf\_fill folder
+- Uploading 1095B PDF to appropriate pdf\_fill folder

--Testing to make sure PDF is filled and sends back to controller
+- Testing to make sure PDF is filled and sends back to controller

--Make sure PDF is deleted after generation
+- Make sure PDF is deleted after generation

 **Questions**